Brexit: Luxembourg says UK could nominate MEPs to facilitate new referendum

 Belgian Foreign Minister Didier Reynders told Reuters that there were many possibilities, including a delay, but what was really needed was a roadmap setting out what Britain wanted.

-“If it’s just to prolong the result... it’s more difficult,” he told Reuters.
+“If it’s just to prolong the result ... it’s more difficult,” he told Reuters.

 British Prime Minister Theresa May offered lawmakers on Tuesday the chance to vote in two weeks for a potentially disorderly no-deal Brexit or to delay Britain’s exit from the EU if her attempt to ratify a divorce agreement fails.